DarwisNarvaezDev/battle-of-pokemon/README.md

 # Battle of Pokemon
-Simple app in which you select a pokemon from 5 possible ones and you can challenge another random pokemon to death.
+Simple app in which user selects a pokemon from 5 possible choces and challenges another random pokemon to death.

 ## Dev Notes
+Some things disrupts from the original challenge expectation, is important to read about the insights of the developer to understand why these tradeoffs:

 # Instructions